Our Perimeter Report

 Small and medium sized enterprises (SME) lending is a longstanding perimeter issue, as business lending is generally only a regulated activity where both the loan is up to £25,000, and the borrower is either a sole trader or a ‘relevant recipient of credit’ (RRC).

 In its first stage consultation on Reform of the Consumer Credit Act (CCA) the Treasury asked respondents to comment on whether the business lending scope of the CCA should be changed.
-The FCA will be working alongside the Government through their reform process, which the Government expects will take a number of years.
-There will likely be a second stage consultation to invite further comment from stakeholders on more developed policy positions.
+We will be working alongside the Government through their reform process, which it expects will take a number of years.
+There will likely be a second stage consultation in 2024 to invite further comment from stakeholders on more developed policy positions.

-In 2021/22 we carried out work to monitor how firms treat SME borrowers in financial difficulty or arrears, and whether they are receiving appropriate forbearance where they are entitled to protection under our rules.
+We are committed to the fair treatment of SMEs.
+In 2021/22 we carried out work to monitor how firms treat SME borrowers in financial difficulty or arrears, and if they are receiving appropriate forbearance where they are entitled to protection under our rules.
+Our supervisory work concluded that protections for SMEs in financial difficulty are broadly being delivered overall, although we communicated that there were important steps that some firms needed to take to ensure all customers are treated fairly and receiving appropriate protection.

 Consumer investments